xjtluk/Embedded-Thermal-Based-Human-Presence-DetectionPresence-Detection/README.md

    - **Result:** int8 quantization shrank the model from ~60 kB to ~15 kB flash with just 0.8% accuracy loss and identical sub-10 ms latency.

 6. **Distance Performance Testing**:
+   - **Testing Framework**: Using `distance-performance-test.py`, I systematically evaluated detection reliability at increasing distances.
+   - **Methodology**: The script automates collection of detection rates and confidence scores at predefined distances.
+   - **Visualization**: Results are automatically plotted to visualize the performance degradation curve.

    | Distance (m) | Detection Rate | Confidence Score |
    |--------------|----------------|------------------|